DPDK/dpdk/doc/guides/prog_guide/build-sdk-meson.rst

         re-scan from meson.

 .. note::
-        machine=default uses a config that works on all supported architectures regardless of the capabilities of the machine where the build is happening.
+        machine=generic uses a config that works on all supported architectures regardless of the capabilities of the machine where the build is happening.

 As well as those settings taken from ``meson configure``, other options